 Note.
 CI = 95% confidence intervals.
 The interpretation of outcome was based on LeBel et al. (2019).
-Cohen’s h comparing proportions of class-primed responses (Studies 1a, 1b, and 3, H1 positive target events) and proportions of choice option (Study 4) and Cohen’s d comparing probability judgements (Studies 1a, 1b, and 3)
+The upper panel presents Cohen’s h comparing proportions of class-primed responses in the two experimental conditions (Studies 1a, 1b, and 3, H1 “happen” events) and proportions of choice option (Study 4).
+The lower panel presents Cohen’s d comparing probability judgements (Studies 1a, 1b, and 3)

 Replication Evaluation

-To assess the reproducibility of our results compared to those of the target article, we employed the paradigm outlined by Lebel et al. (2019), examining the existence of a signal and comparing confidence intervals with the effect size reported in the target article.
+To assess the reproducibility of our results compared to those of the target article, we employed the paradigm outlined by LeBel et al. (2019), examining the existence of a signal and comparing confidence intervals with the effect size reported in the target article.
 We summarized the outcomes of this comparison in Table 13.
-Following the framework proposed by Lebel et al. (2019), Fox and Rottenstreich (2003) detected signals for Cohen’s h in all four studies we replicated, as well as Cohen’s d in Studies 1a, 1b, and 3.
-In our replication, no signal was detected for Cohen’s d, and the effect sizes were inconsistent with those in the target article for Studies 1a, 1b and 3. .
-For Cohen’s h, no signal was detected in Studies 1a, 3, and 4, and the effect sizes were inconsistent with those reported in the original article for Studies 1a and 3, but consistent in Study 4.
-Study 1b identified a signal that was inconsistent with the original finding.
+Following the framework proposed by LeBel et al. (2019), Fox and Rottenstreich (2003) detected signals for Cohen’s h in all four studies we replicated, as well as Cohen’s d in Studies 1a, 1b, and 3.
+In our replication, no signal was detected for Cohen’s d, and the effect sizes were inconsistent with those in the target article for Studies 1a, 1b and 3.
+For Cohen’s h, no signal was detected across all studies, and the effect sizes were inconsistent with those reported in the original article for Studies 1a, 1b, and 3, but consistent in Study 4.
 We inferred that our replication failed to reproduce any of the findings outlined in the target article, signaling an unsuccessful replication.

 Extensions: Studies 1a, 1b, and 3 (exploratory analysis)

-We examined whether participants' likelihood judgments of negative complementary events (H2) displayed a consistent or divergent pattern of reliance toward partition-dependent priors across Studies 1a, 1b, and 3.
-Our findings from Mann-Whitney U tests and Welch’s t-tests comparing judgments of complementary target events in the two conditions did not find support (Table 14).
-In other words, we found no indication that participants exhibit a consistent reliance towards subjective ignorance prior when estimating a series of mutually exclusive events.
+We examined whether participants' likelihood judgments of negative complementary events (H2) displayed a consistent or divergent pattern of reliance toward partition-dependent priors across Studies 1a, 1b, and 3. [...]

 Table 14 Study 1a, b, and 3: results of Mann-Whitney U and Welch’s t test comparing probability estimation of H2 (negative) target events